bigdata-i523/hid233/notebook.md

 * 10/24/17 Added more resources for Paper 2.
 Updated report.tex and report.bib.
 * 11/02/17 Fixed Paper 1 and 2 according to the new format.
 Added content.tex and modified report.tex
 * 11/02/17 Fixing Paper 1 based on suggestions from TA
-* 11/02/17 Paper 1 revision completed, content.tex, issues.tex updated.
+* 11/02/17 Paper 1 revision completed, content.tex, issues.tex updated
 * 11/05/17 Need to postphone Paper 2 review date to 11/10/17 because of busy schedule
+* 11/05/17 Added materials for paper 2, content.tex updated, paper 2 still in progress, not ready for review yet

 # Theory